Quantum synchronization at the critical point of Floquet driven Rydberg atoms

-When $\Omega_{\text{MW}}=0$, the system has discrete time translation symmetry breaking with the presence of the periodic detuning $\Delta(t)$, resulting in exotic phase diagram including 2-DTC, higher-order DTC, and the criticality \cite{liu2024higher}.
-In this work, we demonstrate the seeding operation before the criticality and observe the system subharmonic dynamics.
-The seeding effect is based on critical slowing down which makes the system highly sensitive to perturbations in the vicinity of the critical point.
-The seeded DTC occurs because of the presence of weak microwave field periodic driving, in which it acts as a seed to trigger the subharmonic response of the many-body system.

 In the experiment, we applied a three-photon electromagnetically-induced transparency (EIT) scheme to prepare the Rydberg atoms [from the ground state $\ket{6S_{1/2}}$ to the Rydberg state $\ket{49P_{3/2}}$ using three lasers with wavelengths of 852 nm (probe), 1470 nm, and 780 nm], and measured the Rydberg atom population by the transmission of the probe field \cite{zhangRydberg,liuHighly}.
-The microwave field couples the Rydberg states $48\ket{D_{5/2}}$ and $49\ket{P_{3/2}}$, acting as a seed to trigger DTC.
-We firstly measure the phase diagram without the seed field, which is given in Fig.~\ref{setup}(c).
-In Fig.~\ref{setup}(c), the 2-DTC, 3-DTC phases and the criticality can be observed versus the laser detuning $\Delta$.
-When the system approaches criticality, the response bifurcated into no-DTC and 2-DTC (or 2-DTC and 3-DTC) phases.
+A microwave field couples the Rydberg states $\ket{48D_{5/2}}$ and $\ket{49P_{3/2}}$, acting as a seed.
+When $\Omega_{\text{MW}}=0$, the system has discrete time translation symmetry breaking with the presence of the periodic detuning $\Delta(t)$, resulting in an exotic phase diagram including a second-order DTC, higher-order DTC, and the criticality \cite{liu2024higher}, see the measured phase diagram without the seed field in Fig.~\ref{setup}(c).

 In the vicinity of the critical point, the system is sensitive to the perturbations due to the critical slowing down, and even small perturbations can have a large impact on the system's behavior.
-We input a seed signal with a frequency of $f_s=f_0/2$ [see Fig.~\ref{setup}(d)] at $\Delta$, this condition is before the onset of the phase transition from 3-DTC to 2-DTC.
-Before the critical point, there is no obvious subharmonics response in the Fourier spectra, as given in Fig.~\ref{setup}(e).
-When seeding a weak microwave signal, 2-DTC appears, see the results in Fig.~\ref{setup}(f).
+We apply a periodically modulated microwave field with the frequency of $f_s=f_0/2$ as a seed ($\Omega_{\text{MW}}\neq0$) and turn off the RF field.
+The population of Rydberg states is periodically modulated, so the spectrum of the system response also exhibits the $f_0/2$ frequency [see Fig.~\ref{setup}(d)].
+When only the RF field is applied and the laser is tuned to near the critical point, there is no obvious subharmonics response in the Fourier spectra but there is a tendency for it to appear as the system in multiple possible non-equilibrium states near $f_0/2$ [corresponding to chaotic states], as given in Fig.~\ref{setup}(e).
+At the criticality, the system is in a chaotic state which exhibits response within a finite bandwidth centered around $f_0/2$.
+At this stage, a microwave field within this bandwidth could trigger synchronization.
+When seeding a weak microwave field near the critical point, a synchronized signal appears, see the results in Fig.~\ref{setup}(f).
 In this case, the measured ratio of output to input is greater than 7, exhibiting amplification of the seed signal.
+In this process, the system is guided into a specific non-equilibrium state with a frequency matching the seeding drive, the ergodicity of the system states is broken due to many-body interaction.